The Most Dangerous Game Ending

 The Ambiguous Conclusion: Rainsford's Triumph or Zaroff's Defeat?

 • Interpretation 1: Rainsford kills Zaroff: This is perhaps the most straightforward interpretation.
 The implication of the struggle, followed by Rainsford’s seemingly peaceful sleep, suggests Zaroff met his end at Rainsford's hands.
 This interpretation aligns with the overall theme of justice, where the hunter is finally brought to justice by the hunted.
 It satisfies the reader's desire for a clear resolution, albeit a violent one.
-However, this interpretation arguably simplifies the complex moral ambiguity at the heart of the story.
+Even so, this interpretation arguably simplifies the complex moral ambiguity at the heart of the story.

 • Interpretation 2: Rainsford incapacitates Zaroff: This interpretation suggests that Rainsford didn't necessarily kill Zaroff, but instead managed to incapacitate him sufficiently to escape.
 This allows for a more nuanced exploration of Rainsford's moral compass.
 He is forced to engage in violence but perhaps opts for a less brutal solution, opting to leave Zaroff's fate to the elements or the authorities (if any exist on the island).
 This interpretation aligns with Rainsford's character development throughout the story.
 He starts as a sportsman, but his experiences transform him.
 This interpretation highlights his adaptation and survival.